vercel/next.js/examples/cms-payload/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

-The only thing you need to do to deploy to Vercel is to ensure that you have a Mongo Atlas database connection string and an S3 bucket available.
+The only thing you need to do to deploy to Vercel is to ensure that you have a Mongo Atlas database connection string and an S3 bucket (if desired).

 Fill out the same environment variables that are shown in the `.env.example` with your own values, and then you're good to go!

 ### Developing locally